The CANOC SCHOLARSHIP Awards Program

 Announcements of Winners

-The recipients of the CANOC Scholarship Awards will be announced by mail in June 2017.
+The recipients of the CANOC Scholarship Awards will be announced in July 2019.

-CANOC Community Investigator positions for 2017-2018 have now been filled.
+CANOC Community Investigator positions for 2018-2019 are now closed for application.

 Canadian HIV Observational Cohort (CANOC) Collaborative Research Centre